TirthaNag13/i3-Captppuccin/README.md

 Gaps can be configured with keybindings and various things like brightness can be controlled using i3blocks.

-Theme Catppuccin ( Cursors , dunst , gedit , grub , gtk , kitty , sublime-text ) are from [catppucin github official repo .](https://github.com/catppuccin/catppuccin.git)
+Theme Catppuccin ( Cursors , dunst , gedit , grub , gtk , kitty , firefox , sublime-text ) are from [catppucin github official repo .](https://github.com/catppuccin/catppuccin.git)

 Bash prompt is using [Synth-shell prompt](https://github.com/andresgongora/synth-shell.git).